 This year, racing at 35 years old, Kienle entered the race healthier and more driven than ever before.
 With no major injuries or setbacks, he’s put together a standout season — he placed second at the IRONMAN European Championship and won The Championship in Samorin — and rounded out the podium in an impressive third overall at the 2019 IRONMAN World Championship.

-We caught up with this IRONMAN World Champion to discuss his preparation leading into this year’s race, what he’s changed, and how being able to train injury-free has given him more confidence on the run.
+We caught up with this IRONMAN World Champion to discuss his perspective on how to prepare for race day, what changes he’s made, and how being able to train injury-free has given him more confidence on the run.

 His advice?
 Skip the poke bowl until after the race.

-How Did YOu preparE For This year’s race?
+How Did YOu preparE Race Day?
 Did You Do anything differently?

 My preparation was really good this year.
 We made a lot of changes compared to last year and I have a new manager and a new coach (Philipp Seipp).